 Are we never satisfied with our hair?
 We whine that it’s the wrong texture, color, too thin, or too thick!
+It may be too straight, or too curly.
+And if it’s the latter like me, then it can be a nightmare to deal with, so you never really feel satisfied.
+I should probably take my friend’s advice.
+She told me to have a look at places like Rank & Style (click for more) because apparently they have a list of the 10 best shampoos for curly hair, and if it can help me to deal with it better, then it will truly be a blessing in disguise.
+But I’m sure I’ll still find something to complain about.
 Maybe the Amish have the right idea not having their homes lined with mirrors other than in the bathroom or a hand mirror.
 I’ve considered that hiding my hair under a white prayer cap could have its advantages.
-And never cutting it wouldn’t be so bad—I think.
+And never cutting it wouldn’t be so bad-I think.

 When women largely discarded wearing head coverings, the plain people became steadfast defenders of this time-honored custom, according to Stephen Scott.

 Some very conservative plain people regard the head covering as an essential part of the women’s dress but do not fully base the practice on scriptural teachings.
 Others point to the Bible to explain why they both advocate and wear prayer caps.
 Certain verses admonish a woman’s head be covered in symbolic obedience to God’s order of creation.
 Some women feel it is so important that they wear a form of covering even in bed.

 Plain people like the Amish believe the Bible teaches women should wear two coverings: her natural long hair plus something placed over the hair.
 A woman’s hair is saved for her husband alone and a plain woman is seldom seen in public without some kind of head covering.
 This practice was apparently widespread in Western society from ancient times until the late 19th century.